A Sex Offender Is Living in Our Neighborhood! HELP!

 If children have overheard something or know this person, you can give a simple explanation such as, “Mr. Green has been unsafe with kids so I want you to stay away from him.
 If he tries to talk to you or come close to you, move away and come tell me.”

-If children living in the house where this man is staying are friends with yours, you might want to have them come to your house to visit.
-Whatever he did is not their fault.
+Suppose your children are friends with kids in a family living nearby, and you discover that an uncle who was convicted of sexual abuse is now living there.
+Since these children are friends with your kids, you might want to have them come to your house to visit.
+Whatever their uncle did is not their fault.
 At the same time, stay aware of the possibility that they might have been abused.
-Children who have been abused who have not had help are most likely to harm themselves, but they might play in a way that is unsafe or inappropriate.
+Children who have been abused who have not had help are most likely to harm themselves, but they might play in a way that is unsafe or inappropriate, so you will need to supervise carefully.

 Both you and your children need to be able to say “No” to invitations that would break your safety rules without letting embarrassment or guilt stop you from setting clear boundaries.